textnet/TN2/README.md

     - player gets out of limbo, portal is lost.
 - when teleporting, entering, or leaving, drop waypoints
 - BUG: when leaving by Cmd+Q — disconnect everyone!
+- BUG: when leaving by `exit` — exception??

 ## Current Stage 11.
 Interbook and Limbo, also Enter/Leave
 + teleport command